youngde811/libpl/README.md

 I cannot stress enough that _Libpl_ is an educated attempt at offering some measure of support for _os.activity_ identifiers.
-This library should be considered experimental, and is very likely to prove insufficient for certain use cases.
+This library should be considered experimental, and is very likely to prove insufficient for certain use cases (eg. in the presence of Swift Tasks).
 A more thorough implementation will require research of both _os.activity_, and quite possibly Linux kernel capabilities.

+On a more positive note, since Linux has no notion of activities, _Libpl_ will most likely be very useful unless Swift Tasks are being heavily used.
+Even in that case, if a task does not span multiple threads then _Libpl_ should still prove useful.

 ## Author ##